 We are using the basic settings for adding CORS policy because for this project allowing any origin, method, and header is quite enough.
 But we can be more restrictive with those settings if we want.
 Instead of the AllowAnyOrigin()

-which will allow requests just from the specified source.
+method that will allow requests just from the specified source.
 Also, instead of AllowAnyMethod()

-that allows all HTTP methods, we can use WithMethods("POST", "GET")
+allowing all HTTP methods, we can use WithMethods("POST", "GET")

-that will allow only specified HTTP methods.
+one that will allow only specified HTTP methods.
 Furthermore, we can make the same changes for the AllowAnyHeader()

 method by using, for example, the WithHeaders("accept", "content-type")